-Conditional admission may be granted to applicants who qualify academically, but have not yet achieved the University of Idaho's minimum English language requirements for full admission.
+Conditional admission may be granted to students who qualify academically, but have not yet achieved University of Idaho's minimum English language requirements for full admission.
 Students granted conditional admission must enroll in the American Language and Culture Program (ALCP) to achieve the minimum language requirement.
 If the required level of language proficiency is not achieved within a two-year time period, applicants may petition to continue in ALCP and will need to reactivate their application for admission to the academic department.

 If you are a freshman or first-year student:

 - Undergraduate applicants who have no previous work at the post-secondary level must have at least a 2.5 grade point average (on a 4.0 scale) from a secondary school.
-Students must also meet the criteria for admission to university level study in their home country.
+Students must also meet the criteria for admission to university-level study in their home country.

 If you are a transfer student: